bmp7008/ritcct-website/content/about.md

 Right now, we meet between 4 PM and 5 PM every Friday in WAL 4510.
 For more information, join the Discord server linked in the navbar.

-On our site you can find announcements, our calendar, and the RIT Chinese Discord.
+On our site you can find announcements and our calendar.
 Each week, we broadcast the time, place, and plans for our upcoming meeting.

 If you have any suggestions, just show up with them or add them to the calendar — new ideas are always welcome.
 Thank you for your interest!